-I started my career as an apprentice electronics engineer with Grampian Reproducers, studying Electronics Engineering at Kingston College of Further Education and helping out in the workshop when not studying.
+I started my career as an apprentice electronics engineer with Grampian Reproducers, studying full-time Electronics Engineering at Kingston College of Further Education and helping out in the electronics laboratories & workshops when not studying.

 After RACAL, I moved to BT where I worked first as an electronics engineering development project manager, managing a team of seven technicians, designing and implementing specialist electronic test equipment and procedures for the test and repair of payphone and telecommunications equipment.

 I was then promoted to senior project manager, where I implemented the successful transformation of spares supply routes to 2,000 BT Payphone field engineers, reduced operating stock levels by £12m and introduced standard practices to meet customer and British Standards Institute audit requirements.

 My final role at BT was as a supply channel project manager responsible for implementing new materials supply channels to 20,000 BT field engineers.
 I achieved savings of £95m by reducing site and manpower requirements.
 I was also responsible for leading the Total Quality Management improvement team to enhance project communications within the division.

 After a year off to travel around the world, I returned to the UK to take up a contract position with DEC, rolling out a desktop upgrade.
 At that time the contracting profession was becoming more established.
 I found there was demand for Prince2 qualifications and invested in getting myself suitably qualified.

 This helped me secure contracts at leading technical and financial organisations including Ericsson, Legal and General, MCI, WorldCom, Colt Telecommunications, Reuters and Atos.